pykale/transparentML/_sources/index.md

 ## Course outline and structure (subject to change)

-This course is organized into 11 topics, including prerequisites.
+This course is organized into 10 topics, plus prerequisites.
 Each topic has a number of sections.
 Each section should take no more than 30 minutes to complete, ending with an exercise.
 Each topic will have a quiz for assessment.

 - Prerequisites: Basic mathematics and Python programming for machine learning
 - Lecture 1: [System and Process] Introduction to machine learning and AI transparency